metastable-void/alarkhabil-server/README.md

 * File uploads/user icons are not supported in the first release, but will be supported in future releases.
 * API pagination is not supported first.
 Dangerous queries are limited to 1000 entries.

+### Tokens

+* Invite making token: hex-encoded string of random data.
+Can be used to create a new invite.
+* Admin token: hex-encoded string of random data.
+Can be used for administrative actions (e.g. deletion of users, etc.).
+* Invite token: base64-encoded string containing message signed by the server.
+Can be used for requesting a new account.
+Can be parsed freely to get the invited user's UUID.

 ### Admin endpoints v1

 #### GET /api/v1/invite/new

-The administrator would have access to their *new invite token*.
+The administrator would have access to their *invite making token*.

-The administrator uses the *new invite token* to make a request of this type, and they will get an invite token in base64, which they can tell someone.
+The administrator uses the *invite making token* to make a request of this type, and they will get an invite token in base64, which they can tell someone.

-**Query format:** `?token={new invite token}`
+**Query format:** `?token={invite making token}`

 **Response type:** JSON